-- The duration of HSYNC. - The duration of VSYNC for some CRTC's.
+- The duration of HSYNC (in R3I). - The duration of VSYNC for some CRTC's (in R3h).

-In my various diagrams, I have represented the HSYNC using a counter C3 which starts at 1 on C0=R2 and which counts until it reaches the value of R3.
-Internally, the circuit most certainly counts from 0 and stops the HSYNC when C3=R3-1.
+In the various diagrams, the HSYNC period is represented using a counter C3I which starts at 0 on C0=R2 and which counts until it reaches the value of R3I.
+R3L contains a number of μ Seconds.
+The HSYNC starts as soon as the C3L counter reaches the value of R3L, at the start of the character.